yashodhank/actor-facebook-scraper/README.md

 * Cut-off date for posts happen on the original posted date, not edited date, i.e: posts show as `February 20th 2:11AM`, but that's the edited date, the actual post date is `February 19th 11:31AM` provided on the DOM
 * The order of items aren't necessarily the same as seen on the page, and not sorted by date
 * Comments of comments are skipped

+## Versioning

+This project adheres to semver.

+* Major versions means a change in the output or input format, and change in behavior.
+* Minor versions means new features
+* Patch versions means bug fixes / optimizations

 ## License